• Skip to primary navigation

 “Look at the lilies and how they grow.
 They don’t work or make their clothing, yet Solomon in all his glory was not dressed as beautifully as they are.
 And if God cares so wonderfully for flowers that are here today and thrown into the fire tomorrow, he will certainly care for you.
 Why do you have so little faith?”

 The flowers represent the people of God.
 The Bible likens us to lilies, which are more beautiful than Solomon, the wise King whose empire and riches were beyond any kingdom.
 Their beauty derives from their faithfulness to God because He cares for them.
-The people are being compared to flowers, in a way that we grow and bloom due to the God’s love and care.
+The people are being compared to flowers, in a way that we grow and bloom due to God’s love and care.

 It illustrates how you achieve spiritual fullness due to Christ, and experience the joyful flourishing of His kingdom when you follow Him and spread His Word.
 Because of this, He will guide you and help you flourish.
 He cares so much for a flower that would one day perish, so imagine how much He will take care of us.
 The Scripture tells us not to worry, for God will provide for us.
 He will bless us with so much more than what we initially expected.